MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 ## Project Description

 The aim of this project is to determine the main characteristics of a low-tech constraint sensor, as introduced in the paper “Pencil Drawn Strain Gauges and Chemiresistors on Paper”  by Cheng-Wei Lin, Zhibo Zhao, Jaemyung Kim & Jiaxing Huang, published on Nature in 2014, and to compare them with those of an industrial flex sensor.
 To do so, both sensors are managed by an Arduino Uno board.
-On this board we also have an OLED screen in order to display the datas, and we navigate through the menus using a rotary encoder.
+On this board we also have an OLED screen in order to display the data, and we navigate through the menus using a rotary encoder.
 The data are sent to an Android application via a Bluetooth® module.<br> <br>
 You can recreate this project from scratch, as we have provided everything — from the PCB design using KiCad, the Arduino code, and the Android app, to the test bench setup used to compare both sensors and create the graphite sensor’s datasheet.

 ## Content